International Community Center (ICC)

 Mostly, we provide a connection point for volunteers and immigrants to form lasting, cross-cultural friendships where each has the joy of sharing their life and faith.
 We encourage immigrants not to isolate in their own cultural and religious enclaves, but to interact with the broader community.

-There are a variety of volunteer roles we are currently looking for.
-Browse those opportunities below:
+There are a variety of volunteer roles we are currently looking to fill:

 How you’ll be able to build relationships with other members and/or the community: You will work together with other fun and interesting volunteers.
 You will meet refugees, have opportunity to form friendships that continue outside the center, and gain valuable cross-cultural experience.